-All programs, activities and employment opportunities provide equal access to services, facilities, activities and benefits regardless of race, color, sex, gender identity, religion, national origin and/or citizenship, sexual orientation and/or disability.
+All programs, activities and employment opportunities provide equal access to services, facilities, activities and benefits regardless of race, color, sex, gender identity, religion, national origin, and/or citizenship, sexual orientation and/or disability.
 Willow Hill School is committed to providing a safe and secure learning and working environment for students and employees without exception.
+The Head of School is responsible for addressing any and all discrimination complaints made on behalf of employees, parent(s)/guardian(s), and students.
+Any complaint of this nature will be taken very seriously and must be reported immediately to the Head of School.
+Depending upon the circumstances of an alleged discrimination complaint, action will be taken within 24 hours and could result in the termination of a staff member, a student, or student.